igraph/python-igraph/README.md

 Contributions to `igraph` are welcome!

-If you want to add a feature, fix a bug, or suggest an improvement, open an issue on this repository and we'll try to answer.
+If you want to add a feature, fix a bug, or suggest an improvement, open an issue on this repository, and we'll try to respond.
 If you have a piece of code that you would like to see included in the main tree, open a PR on this repo.

-To start developing `igraph`, follow the steps above about installing the development version.
-Make sure that you do so by cloning the repository locally so that you are able to make changes.
+To start developing `igraph`, follow the steps above for installing the development version.
+Make sure to clone the repository locally so that you can make changes.

-For easier development, you can install `igraph` in "editable" (i.e. development) mode so your changes in the Python source code are picked up automatically by Python:
+For easier development, you can install `igraph` in "editable" (development) mode so that your changes in the Python source code are picked up automatically by Python:

 ```bash